TetraxZ/BfBB-Practice-Mod/README.md

 # Features

--having all warps unlocked and both abilities at the start
+- having all warps unlocked and both abilities at the start

--visuals for boss fight skips, as well as visuals for key tricks
+- visuals for boss fight skips, as well as visuals for key tricks

--the ability to reset levels back into an almost-original state

--tricks are much easier and faster to practice with
+- tricks are much easier and faster to practice and retry

 and more!